mdn/content/files/en-us/web/api/cssfontpalettevaluesrule/basepalette/index.md

 ## Value

-A string, that can be one of the following colors:
+A string that can be one of the following color values:

 - `light`
   - : Matches the first palette in the font file that is marked as applicable to a light background, that is, _close to white_.
 If there is no palette in the font or if no palette has the required metadata, the value is equivalent to `"0"`, that is, the first palette in the font.